vivekrajx/robofriends/README.md

 Builds the app for production to the `build` folder.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.

-Made with ❤ Vivek Raj.
+Made with ❤ by Vivek Raj.